-- the second Wednesday of each month at 1:00 p.m. in the new Commission Building, 333 Benedict Street, Port Townsend, WA, and the fourth Wednesday of each month at 5:30 p.m. in the same location
+- the second Wednesday of each month at 1:00 p.m. and the fourth Wednesday of each month at 5:30 p.m.
+(Via Zoom until further notice)

-- public workshops called on an as needed basis.
+- public workshops are scheduled for the second Wednesday of each month at 9:30 a.m. & can be called on an as needed basis.

 Pete Hanke runs Puget Sound Express, a family-owned passenger ferry and whale watch operation (and Port of Port Townsend tenant) located at the Point Hudson Marina.